 On occasion, hard drives must be reformatted or replaced.
 Reformatting completely erases all contents of the hard drive.
 All district software such as Microsoft Office, which is consistent throughout the district, will be reinstalled.
 All other approved software, purchased by the campus, will need to be reinstalled by the Network Technician.
-You will be personally responsible for making backups of any personal data files that you store on your local hard drive on your campus or building server.
+You will be personally responsible for making backups of any personal data files that you store on your local hard drive.